What is Influencer Marketing?

 How Can You Get Started Using Influencer Marketing to Sell More Product?

-The easiest way to get started is to sign up for a free trial.
+The easiest way to get started is to sign up.
 Once you are a member, make use of our discovery feature, keeping in mind who you are trying to sell to.
 First narrow your filter by choosing a country to target, and then test around with different network filters to see which influencers shown would make the most sense.
 Finally, if necessary, filter further by keyword phrases.

 At this point, you will be ready to engage a reviewer; by starting off a message pitch to those you choose to reach out to, you are beginning the process where the conclusion is designed to be a posted and approved review that sends you more sales.
 Simply follow the steps, be open and honest, and have fun!